swiftlang/swift/docs/proposals/UnifiedFunctionSyntax.rst

 Optionality and Ordering of Keyword Arguments
 ---------------------------------------------
-A number of programming languages have keyword arguments in one form or another, including Ada, C#, Fortran 95, Lua, Objective-C, OCaml, Perl 6, Python, Ruby, and Smalltalk.
-All but Objective-C and Smalltalk allow re-ordering of arguments at the call site, and many allow one to provide arguments positionally without their associated name at the call site.
+A number of programming languages have keyword arguments in one form or another, including Ada, C#, Fortran 95, Lua, OCaml, Perl 6, Python, and Ruby.
+Objective-C and Smalltalk's use of selectors is roughly equivalent, in the sense that the arguments get names.
+The languages with keyword arguments (but not Objective-C and Smalltalk) all allow re-ordering of arguments at the call site, and many allow one to provide arguments positionally without their associated name at the call site.
 However, Cocoa APIs were designed based on the understanding that they would not be re-ordered, and the sentence